Home heating is now

 Back to Top

-IF A STOVEPIPE OR CHIMNEY FIRE
+IF A STOVEPIPE OR CHIMNEY FIRE HAPPENS,

 DO THE FOLLOWING:

 1. Close the door and damper.
-Shut off the air supply
+Shut off the air supply to the

-hot water on the fire first.)
+the fire first.)

 2. Call the Fire District.